thoughtspot/thoughtspot.github.io/pages/application_integration/embedding_viz/about_full_embed.md

 Embedded content creation gives you the ability to:

--   create answers and pinboards.
+-   create answers and pinboards
--   share objects with users.
+-   share objects with users
--   upload data and refresh uploaded data.
+-   upload data and refresh uploaded data
--   relate uploaded data with existing worksheets.
+-   relate uploaded data with existing worksheets

 You won't be able to: